developer-zebra/developer-zebra-site/src/emdk-for-android/4-0/guide/securenfc/index.md

 ##Introduction
 The EMDK for Android provides developers with a comprehensive set of tools to easily create Secure NFC application for use with the Zebra Technologies Corporation mobility device.

+ >NOTE: Your application should leverage the [android NFC APIs](http://developer.android.com/reference/android/nfc/package-summary.html) to read standard NFC tags.
+The EMDK Secure NFC API allows you to securely communicate with the tags such as  MifareDesfire, MifarePlus SL3 using the Secure Access Module (SAM).

->NOTE: At this time only MifarePlus 4K memory contactless Security level 3 cards are not supported, only 2k cards are supported.
+ >`At this time only MifarePlus 4K memory contactless Security level 3 cards are not supported, only 2k cards are supported.`

 ##SecureNfcManager Usage